 We live, we tarnish.

-I am sitting here wondering what my New Year’s resolution should be this year and feel stress start to creep into my thinking.
+I am sitting here wondering what my New Year’s resolution should be this year and feel the stress start to creep into my thinking.
 These dreams of a “new me” come with equal measures of trepidation, self-recrimination and resolve to “get it right”.
 They have a subtext- I am somehow wrong and in need of fixing, improving or changing.
 It is no wonder New Year’s resolutions are doomed to failure.

 But what if instead of changing, I chose to polish?